Follow by Email

 Reading Above the Line

-The dots appearing over a handful of words or letters in the Bible are called the eser nekudot (there are ten instances in the Torah; five in other books), or puncta extraordinaria.
-While the latter term may sound a bit pretentious in casual conversation, it is still preferable to “stigmatized words,” another description I have seen used.
+The scribal marks appearing over a handful of words or letters in the Hebrew version of the Bible are called eser nekudot ("ten dots" -- there are ten instances in the Torah; five in other books), or puncta extraordinaria.
+While the latter term may sound pretentious in casual conversation, it is still preferable to “stigmatized words,” another description that is in use.
 These words may have problems, but they do not deserve to be stigmatized.

-One of the most intriguing examples is in Gen. 33:4, the opening scene of Jacob’s dreaded encounter with Esau.
-Even in the unpunctuated Torah scroll, there is dot above each letter of the word וישקהו.
+One of the most intriguing examples is found in Gen. 33:4, the opening scene of Jacob’s dreaded encounter with Esau.
+Even the normally unpunctuated Torah scroll will have a dot above each letter of the word וישקהו.

 וַיָּרָץ עֵשָׂו לִקְרָאתוֹ וַיְחַבְּקֵהוּ וַיִּפֹּל עַל צַוָּארָו וַיִּשָּׁקֵהוּ וַיִּבְכּוּ: